trapwest/morion-api-documentation/documentation/namespaces/entity.md

 end)
 ```

-Sets the values of the pose parameters.
+sets the values of the pose parameters.

 ### :draw\_hitbox